gdsbook/book/notebooks/04_spatial_weights.md

 Below, we'll show one model-free way to identify empirical boundaries in your data.

-First, let's consider the median household income for our census tracts in San Diego, shown in Figure 12.
+First, let's consider the median household income for our census tracts in San Diego, shown in the following figure.

 ```python caption="Median household incomes in San Diego." tags=[]
 f,ax = plt.subplots(1,2, figsize=(12,4))